AIPAC

-The American Israel Public Affairs Committee (AIPAC /ˈeɪpæk/ AY-pak) is a lobbying group that advocates pro-Israel policies to the legislative and executive branches of the United States.
-One of several pro-Israel lobbying organizations in the United States, AIPAC states that it has over 100,000 members, 17 regional offices, and "a vast pool of donors".
-Representative Brad Sherman (D-California) has called AIPAC "the single most important organization in promoting the U.S.-Israel alliance".
-In addition, the organization has been called one of the most powerful lobbying groups in the United States.
+The American Israel Public Affairs Committee (AIPAC /ˈeɪpæk/ AY-pak) is a pro-Israel lobbying group that advocates its policies to the legislative and executive branches of the United States.
+It is one of several pro-Israel lobbying organizations in the United States, and has been called one of the most influential lobbying groups in the U.S.

+AIPAC was founded in 1954 by Isaiah L. Kenen, a lobbyist for the Israeli government, partly to counter negative international reactions to Israel's Qibya massacre of Palestinian villagers that year.
+AIPAC became a powerful organization during the 1980s.
+In 2002, it expressed intent to lobby Congress to authorize use of force in Iraq, and in 2003, the Iraq War was defended at AIPAC events.
+In 2005, a Pentagon analyst pleaded guilty to espionage charges of passing U.S. government secrets to senior AIPAC officials, in what became known as the AIPAC espionage scandal.

 Until 2021, AIPAC did not raise funds for political candidates itself; its members raised money for candidates through political action committees unaffiliated with AIPAC and by other means.
-In late 2021, AIPAC formed its own political action committee.
-It also announced plans for a Super-PAC, which can spend money on behalf of candidates.
-Its critics have stated it acts as an agent of the Israeli government with a "stranglehold" on the United States Congress with its power and influence.
-AIPAC has been accused of being strongly allied with the Likud party of Israel, and the Republican Party in the U.S. An AIPAC spokesman has called this a "malicious mischaracterization".
-The Washington Post described the perceived differences between AIPAC and J Street: "While both groups call themselves bipartisan, AIPAC has won support from an overwhelming majority of Republican Jews, while J Street is presenting itself as an alternative for Democrats who have grown uncomfortable with both Netanyahu's policies and the conservatives' flocking to AIPAC."
+In late 2021, AIPAC formed its own political action committee and announced plans for a Super PAC, which can spend money on candidates' behalf.
+AIPAC's critics have said it acts as an agent of the Israeli government and that it has a "stranglehold" on the United States Congress.
+AIPAC has been accused of being strongly allied with Israel's Likud party and the U.S. Republican Party.
+An AIPAC spokesman has called this a "malicious mischaracterization".

-AIPAC describes itself as a bipartisan organization, and the bills for which it lobbies in Congress are always jointly sponsored by both a Democrat and Republican.
-AIPAC's supporters claim its bipartisan nature can be seen at its yearly policy conference, which in 2016 included both major parties' nominees: Democrat Hillary Clinton and Republican Donald Trump.
-High-ranking Democrats, including Vice President (later President) Joe Biden and Senator (later Vice President) Kamala Harris have addressed AIPAC, as well as high-ranking Republicans, including Paul Ryan, then-Speaker of the United States House of Representatives.
+AIPAC describes itself as a bipartisan organization.
+It says it has five million members, 17 regional offices, and "a vast pool of donors".
+AIPAC's supporters say its bipartisan nature can be seen at its yearly policy conference, which in 2016 included both major parties' nominees: Democrat Hillary Clinton and Republican Donald Trump.
+AIPAC has been criticized as unrepresentative of American Jews who support Israel and supportive only of right-wing Israeli policy and viewpoints.